 A Strong Front Door

 An effective information security program is built upon a strong physical security strategy.
-After all, if an attacker can breech your physical security all of the network controls are more easily mitigated.
+After all, if an attacker can breach your physical security all of the network controls are more easily mitigated.
 On average our internal network penetration tests yield an 85% success rate.
-Once an attacker physically gains access to network connectivity, the chances of a data breech become exponentially higher.
+Once an attacker physically gains access to network connectivity, the chances of a data breach become exponentially higher.
 The role of a physical security strategy is to prevent an attacker from gaining tangible access to company resources so that secondary attacks are not possible.

 Raxis is frequently retained to test the physical security of corporations in various verticals.
 We utilize many techniques in our attempt to gain unauthorized access via highly technical approach vectors such as RFID badge cloning and IR cameras to simple social engineering pretexts.